 4. meet with them

 Oftentimes you can schedule a little meet and greet before the baby comes to meet the possible pediatrician.
-You will be asked to choose one before you leave the hospital in many cases.
-Otherwise feel them out at that first appointment.
+You will likly be asked to choose a pediatrician before you leave the hospital.
+If you can’t meet them ahead of time, feel them out at that first appointment.
 If you’re not happy, switch.
 We liked our first pediatrician ok, but then we met another doctor when we had my daughter’s tongue tie clipped.
-She has facts, cited studies, all things that sang to our hearts.
+She had facts, cited studies, all things that sang to our hearts.
 She is also gray-haired and wears socks with sandals and reminds us of a grandmother, all things we loved!
 So we called and switched doctors simply because we liked her more.

 5. consider gender

 Your child will see a pediatrician until they are 18 in many cases.
 If you think you will be living in the same place for a long time you may want to consider gender when choosing a pediatrician.
-Come puberty a female child may be more comfortable with a female doctor and a male child with a male doctor.'Bring notes to those early appointments as you will be tired and you will forget your questions when put on the spot.'Click To Tweet
+Come puberty a female child may be more comfortable with a female doctor and a male child with a male doctor.